 Call toll free from within North America: 1-888-544-3434

 Phones are open 8:00 am to midnight, 7 days a week

 Change/Cancellation fee: $7.00 fee per reservation (non-refundable).

 All fees are payable at the time of booking.

 Booking for group camping areas opens May 1.

-Apply through DNR offices only.
+Apply through Department of Lands and Forestry offices only.